top of page

 • Creative - Design flyers and marketing materials, produce videos

-• Fundraising and relationship development - Fundraise for our programs, build relationships with new schools
+• Fundraising and relationship development - Fundraise for our programs, build relationships with new schools, partners and funders to grow our programs

 Please connect with us to discuss what may suit you based on your interests and skills.
 We are always open to new ideas!